By Inigo Gilmore and Teresa Smith

 The second-grade boy was thrown out of his school in the quiet town of Lorain, Ohio.

+His crime?
 Sexual harassment and assault.

 Using the love note as hard evidence, school officials then cooked up a physical-assault charge: They say the well-behaved little boy touched his little girlfriend's backside.